AxelBremer/axelbremerpset6/REVIEW.md

 ##### How to improve:
 This could easily be done in a different variable once to make the expressions in which it is called now more readable.
 ### Decomposition
+Routines perform a very limited set of tasks and the number of parameters and shared variables is limited.
 ##### Example:
+N/A
 ##### How to improve:
+N/A
 ### Modularization
+Due to the nature of android studio the activities all have very clearly defined responsibilities.
+There is no unnecessary back and forth communication.
 ##### Example:
+N/A
 ##### How to improve:
+N/A